phyxolog/remote.com/README.md

 I've also covered the code by tests, but only for API endpoints happy path and `Accounts` context.
 Missed to cover `InviteUsers` worker.

+Also I've aded some unnecessary (for this test-task scope) things like changesets and validations.

 Conslusions: it was a nice exercise to practice my Elixir/Phoenix/Ecto skills.
 I tried to avoid using too many libraries to show my ability to work with the language and its built-in tools.
 I've also tried to keep the code clean, well organized and documented.
 Of course, there are some improvements that could be done, but I think it's a good result in terms of the test task.